 Solution:

-- Communicate that the full benefits of the system will materialize over time.
+- Explain how the full benefits of the system will be realized over time.

 Downtime During Implementation